tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 SQL Server/操作指南/帐号管理/创建帐号_intl_en.md

 ## Operation Scenarios
 TencentDB for SQL Server supports creating and deleting accounts and modifying account permissions on the **Manage Account** page in the console.
 Such operations cannot be performed in Microsoft SQL Server Management.
->The created account name and password will be used when connecting to TencentDB for SQL Server.
+>?The created account name and password will be used when connecting to TencentDB for SQL Server.
 Please store them properly.
 >

 ## Directions